-Here are our teachers for Winter 2020!
+Here are our teachers for Spring 2020!

-Here are our teachers for Winter 2020!
+Here are our teachers for Spring 2020!

 Jo graduated from Georgia State University with a BA in creative writing and minors in women’s sexuality and gender studies and psychology.
 They have a background in spirituality and ministry, feminism and gender, and Mindfulness-Based Cognitive Therapy.
 They are currently working towards a master’s degree in behavioral analysis.
 Jo’s love of anime began when they saw Fruits Basket and Cardcaptors Sakura in middle school and has been going strong ever since!